 The Guanacaste area is located on the border with Nicaragua.
 It is the driest and hotest place in Costa Rica.
 There will be plenty of sunshine here during the season, although sometimes it can be too warm.
 You can do snorkeling anywhere you can enter the ocean.

 Each beach is different and each has something different to offer.
 When we are talking about popular places for snorkeling, Catalina Island should be mentioned.
-These are volcanic rock formations that attract sea creatures and are a great point for snorkeling in Costa Rica.
+These are volcanic rock formations that attract sea creatures and are a great point for swimming with mask and snorkel.

 It is also worth mentioning that Cahuita National Park is a nesting place for sea turtles.
 Although the area is poorly developed, it is one of the places worth recommending for snorkeling in Costa Rica.

 Gandoca Manzanillo is located on the southern Caribbean coast, near the border with Panama.
 This park has an area of over 5000 hectares and protects the waters of the Caribbean Sea, jungle and mangrove forests.
-On the Caribbean side, it’s one of the most popular places for snorkeling in Costa Rica.
+On the Caribbean side, it’s one of the most popular places for snorkeling.

 You can find turtles, manta rays, dolphins, lobsters and toucans here.
 On a beautiful coral reef you will find many species of tropical fish.
 Although the place is quite remote, it is definitely worth recommending.